Analysis of Knowledge Transfer in Kernel Regime: Experimental Results

 \subsection{Kernel embedding}

-In order to provide the teacher and the student with more relevant information and to study the role of the data geometry, as stated by Theorem \ref{thm:3}, we can use properly designed kernel embeddings.
+To provide the teacher and the student with more relevant information and to study the role of the data geometry (Theorem \ref{thm:3}), we can use properly designed kernel embeddings.
 Specifically, instead of using the original features for the networks, we could first learn an optimal kernel which is highly aligned with the labels in training data, implicitly improving the combination of $\{\alpha_j\}$ in Theorem \ref{thm:3} and then we feed the features induced by that kernel embedding into the networks (both student and teacher).

 For this purpose, we employ the method proposed in \cite{CortesMohri2012} that develops an algorithm to learn a new kernel from a group of kernels according to a similarity measure between the kernels, namely centered alignment.
 Then, the problem of learning a kernel with a maximum alignment between the input data and the labels is formulated as a quadratic programming (QP) problem.
 The respective algorithm is known as \emph{alignf} \cite{CortesMohri2012}.